ancientjadestatue/jadenovels/README.md

 1. Go to your repository settings on GitHub
 2. Scroll down to "Pages" section
-3. Under "Source", select "Deploy from a branch"
+3. Under "Source", select "GitHub Actions"
-4. Choose "main" branch and "/ (root)" folder
-5. Click "Save"
+4. The site will automatically deploy when you push to the main branch

 ### 3. Access Your Site

 Your site will be available at: `https://yourusername.github.io/your-repo-name/`

+**Note:** The first deployment may take a few minutes.
+Check the "Actions" tab in your repository to see the deployment progress.

 ## File Structure